realpython/python-guide/docs/scenarios/gui.rst

 and deployable.

-Kivy is written in Python, based on OpenGL and supports different input devices such as: Mouse, Dual Mouse, TUIO, WiiMote, WM_TOUCH, HIDtouch, Apple's products and so on.
+Kivy is written in Python, based on OpenGL and supports different input devices such as: Mouse, Dual Mouse, TUIO, WiiMote, WM_TOUCH, HIDtouch, Apple's products, and so on.

 Kivy is actively being developed by a community and free to use.
 It operates on all major platforms (Linux, OSX, Windows, Android).